Ricardo Vidal

 Ricardo Tito Jamin Vidal (Note: Ricardus Titus Vidal; Ricardo Tito Vidal y Jamín) (February 6, 1931 – October 18, 2017) was a Filipino prelate of the Catholic Church in the Philippines.
-Made a cardinal in 1985, he was Archbishop of Cebu from 1982 to 2010.
+Made a cardinal in 1985, he was archbishop of Cebu from 1982 to 2010.

 Early life and education

 Vidal was born on February 6, 1931, in Mogpog, Marinduque to Faustino S. Vidal of Pila, Laguna, and Natividad Jamin of Mogpog, the fifth of six siblings.
 In 1937, Vidal received his first communion at the International Eucharistic Celebration.
 He attended Mogpog Elementary School for his primary education.

 Vidal studied at the Minor Seminary of the Most Holy Rosary (now Our Lady of Mount Carmel Seminary) in Sariaya, Quezon, and at the Saint Francis de Sales Seminary in Lipa, Batangas, where he studied philosophy.
 He also studied theology at the San Carlos Seminary in Makati, Metro Manila.

 Ministry

 Vidal was ordained a deacon on September 24, 1955, and as a priest on March 17, 1956, on Lucena, Quezon Province, by Bishop Alfredo Obviar.
 Vidal became the spiritual director of the Our Lady of Mount Carmel Seminary in Sariaya, Quezon.

-He was appointed Coadjutor Bishop of Malolos on November 30, 1971 and was consecrated bishop by Archbishop Carmine Rocco, Apostolic Nuncio to the Philippines.
-Less than two years later, he was appointed Archbishop of Lipa by Pope Paul VI.
-Pope John Paul II appointed Vidal Coadjutor Archbishop of Cebu in 1981 and he became archbishop there on August 24, 1982, succeeding Cardinal Julio Rosales.
+He was appointed coadjutor bishop of Malolos on November 30, 1971 and was consecrated bishop by Archbishop Carmine Rocco, Apostolic Nuncio to the Philippines.
+Less than two years later, he was appointed archbishop of Lipa by Pope Paul VI.
+Pope John Paul II appointed Vidal coadjutor archbishop of Cebu in 1981, and he became archbishop there on August 24, 1982, succeeding Cardinal Julio Rosales.

 Vidal was a frequent collaborator with Bishop Teofilo Camomot and bore witness to the native Cebuano prelate's claimed miraculous deed.
 Vidal also helped found the Catechist Missionaries of St. Theresa, a Catholic religious congregation.

-Vidal was President of the Catholic Bishops' Conference of the Philippines (CBCP) from 1986 to 1987 and became Chairman of the CBCP-Episcopal Commission on the Clergy in 1989.
-He was appointed the Federation of Asian Bishops' Conferences's Convenor of the Standing Committee (1985 to 1994).
-He was a delegate to the Synod on Reconciliation (1983), the Extraordinary Synod (1985), the Synod on Priests (1991), and the Synod on Religious Life (1994), and also served as President Delegate at the 1989 Synod on the Laity.
+Vidal was president of the Catholic Bishops' Conference of the Philippines (CBCP) from 1986 to 1987 and became chairman of the CBCP-Episcopal Commission on the Clergy in 1989.
+He was appointed the Federation of Asian Bishops' Conferences' convenor of the Standing Committee (1985 to 1994).
+He was a delegate to the Synod on Reconciliation (1983), the Extraordinary Synod (1985), the Synod on Priests (1991), and the Synod on Religious Life (1994), and also served as president delegate at the 1989 Synod on the Laity.
 He was also a member of the Permanent Council of the Synod from 1989 to 1994.
 Vidal's posts in the Roman Curia included memberships in the Congregation for the Evangelization of Peoples, the Congregation for Catholic Education, and the Pontifical Council for the Pastoral Care of Health Care Workers.